 If you have a furry BFF and were wondering, “Does renters insurance cover dog bites?“ you’re in luck.
 If your dog bites someone, your policy has you covered.
-The cool thing about this one is that it applies both when you are at home or at the park.
+Better yet, your coverage applies whether your pup nips someone at your home or at the park.

 If a kitchen fire forces you out of your apartment, or your upstairs neighbor leaves their faucet running all day and floods your apartment – your policy may cover something called loss of use.
 It helps you out with temporary housing and some other basic living expenses until your pad is habitable again.

 Let’s be real: Stuff happens all the time when you aren’t paying attention and your friends sometimes get hurt at your place.
-Whether your dog decides to take a chunk outta your bestie (see #2), or your neighbor cuts themselves while helping you prep dinner—been there, done that—their injuries are most likely covered.
+Whether your dog decides to take a chunk outta your bestie (see #6), or your neighbor cuts themselves while helping you prep dinner—been there, done that—their injuries are most likely covered.

-If it’s something small (read: under $5,000), your medical payments to others will kick in, but if your friend decides to take some unfriendly steps and sues you, your personal liability coverage will have your back.
-We’ll discuss liability more in the next section!
+If it’s something small (read: under $5,000), your coverage for medical payments to others will kick in, but if your friend decides to take some unfriendly steps and sues you, your personal liability coverage will have your back.
+We’ll discuss liability more in the next section.

 This is what we call liability coverage in insurance speak.
-It protects you from non-physical things such as getting sued if someone claims to be injured due to your actions or negligence.
+It protects you in cases where someone claims to be injured due to your actions or negligence.
 Your renters insurance will cover legal fees if you need a lawyer to defend you, and will also pay to cover damages you’re found liable for.

-So, that neighbor who cut his finger above?
-Say went to the hospital, got stitches, and then sued you for the cost—your liability may jump in to save the day.
+So, that neighbor who cut his finger in your kitchen?
+Say he went to the hospital, got stitches, and then sued you for the cost—your liability coverage may jump in to save the day.

 Liability coverage normally starts at around $100,000, which isn’t a small chunk of change.
-It can make a huge difference when legal bills and medical fees start racking up!
+But it can make a huge difference when legal bills and medical fees start racking up.
 If you find yourself asking “How much renters insurance do I need?“ looking at your lifestyle is a good place to start.
 Are you a risk-taker?
 Do you have a dangerous profession?
-Be honest with yourself and choose what makes sense for you 🙂
+Be honest with yourself and choose what makes sense for you.

 Other reasons to get renters insurance